Fifth Stage: 43km from the mountain Lodge “Valle del Sol” to the Monastery of San Pedro Cardeña.

 The Legendary “El Cid” is one of the most popular Spanish epic heroes and even more so in Burgos.
 Although there is a lot of controversy over his motivations and feats there is no doubt about his legendary talent on the battle field and thus his given title of “el Campeador” which literally means expert in open battle field tactics.
 Legendary is also the almost never ending journey made by his bones after his death.
 Initially he was buried in Valencia, however two years later his remains where taken by his wife to the Monastery of San Pedro Cardeña in Burgos.
 There he was changed place on several occasions over the centuries before been taken in 1808 by Napoleon’s soldiers during the war of independence and buried in the city of Burgos.
 He was reburied in the same monastery a few years later and then moved back to the town hall after the sacking of the monastery in 1842.
 Finally in 1921 his remains were buried with those of his wife in the Cathedral of Burgos.

-Stage 5 starts at the village of Pineda de la Sierra and leaves the mountains along a disused railway line through a beautiful forest along the edge of two large lakes, then it passes some small villages and climbs up and down a couple of small hills before finally reaching the Monastery of San Pedro de Cardeña.
+Stage 5 starts at the door of the mountain lodge “Valle del Sol” heading down a beautiful singfle track trail before connecting on to a disused mining railway line which then runs through a beautiful forest along the edge of two large lakes, the course then passes some small villages and climbs up and down three small hills before finally reaching the Monastery of San Pedro de Cardeña.

 This post is also available in: Spanish